AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/search-workfront.md

    The Search Results page slides open from the left and covers most of the previous page.

-   If you performed a general search, Workfront returns results for any object that matches the search term in any of the fields searched, as described in [Understand Search](#understanding-search).
+   If you performed a general search, Workfront returns results for any object that matches the search term in any of the fields searched, as described in [Understand Search](#understand-search).
 The objects that match your search display in a list.

    >[!NOTE]
    >
    >Sometimes, variations of a word display in the list of found items.
    >For example, searching for "marketing" displays objects that contain either "marketing" or "market" in the name.

-1. (Optional) If your search generated too many results, refine your search as described in [Refine a basic search](#refining-a-search).
+1. (Optional) If your search generated too many results, refine your search as described in [Refine a basic search](#refine-a-basic-search).
 1. (Optional) To return to the page you were on prior to the search, click **Close** in the top-right corner.

 >[!NOTE]
 >
 >The Search Results page stays open only when it is in focus.
 Clicking away from the page or opening another page closes the Search Results page.

-#### Refine a basic search
+#### Refine a basic search {#refine-a-basic-search}

-After performing a basic search—as described in [Perform a basic search](#using-basic-search)—you can refine the search.
+After performing a basic search—as described in [Perform a basic search](#perform-a-basic-search)—you can refine the search.

 Use the toolbar to the left of your search results to narrow down the information you are looking for.